 Silicone Pie Crust Rolling Mat

 Most silicone pie crust rolling mats are more useful than you might image.
 The best feature is the rings that should exactly what size you’ve rolled the dough.
-For a 9″ deep dish glass pie plate I usually roll the dough until it’s about 11″ in diameter.
+For a 9-inch deep dish glass pie plate I usually roll the dough until it’s about 11″ in diameter.
 The mat is also useful for stretching store-bought refrigerated pie crusts.
-Most refrigerated crusts claim they fit 9″ pie plates but they’re a little short for the deep dish plates.
+Most refrigerated crusts claim they fit 9-inch pie plates but they’re a little short for the deep dish plates.
 When in doubt, roll it out!

 Silicone Pie Crust Shield